-- The Delta Reform Act, passed by the California Legislature in 2009, which mandates the consideration of "the future impact of climate change and sea level rise" in restoration planning and identifies a restoration planning horizon of 2100. - The Delta Plan, adopted by the Council in 2013, which serves as California's roadmap for the region in support of the coequal goals of a reliable statewide water supply and resilient Delta ecosystem.
-Climate change science has advanced significantly since the Delta Plan's adoption, with important implications for the Council as it seeks to fulfill its mission of furthering the coequal goals-which will be continuously impacted by future climate change. - Executive Order B-30-15, signed by Governor Brown in April 2015, which requires California state agencies to incorporate climate change into planning and investment decisions.
-It also requires agencies to prioritize natural infrastructure and actions toward climate preparedness among the most vulnerable populations. - Executive Order N-82-20, signed by Governor Newsom in October 2020, which, among other things, sets a goal for the State to conserve at least 30 percent of California's land and coastal waters by 2030 to boost near-term climate resilience efforts.
+- The Delta Reform Act, passed by the California Legislature in 2009, which mandates the consideration of "the future impact of climate change and sea level rise" in restoration planning and identifies a restoration planning horizon of 2100.
+The Delta Reform Act also mandates development of the Delta Plan. - The Delta Plan, adopted by the Council in 2013, which serves as California's roadmap for the region in support of the coequal goals of a reliable statewide water supply and resilient Delta ecosystem, as well as a range of topics covered by Delta Plan regulatory policies.
+The Council has already started to address parts of climate change adaptation through an amendment on conveyance, storage, and operations, and an amendment on ecosystem restoration is ongoing.
+However, climate change science has advanced significantly since the Delta Plan's adoption, with important implications for the Council as it seeks to fulfill its mission of furthering the coequal goals. - The Council's authority and responsibility to help implement State policy for the Delta in a manner that protects and enhances the unique values of the Delta as an evolving place and help manage flood risk over the long term. - Governor's Executive Order B-30-15, signed by Governor Brown in April 2015, which requires California state agencies to incorporate climate change into planning and investment decisions.
+It also requires agencies to prioritize natural infrastructure and actions toward climate preparedness among the most vulnerable populations. - Governor's Executive Order N-82-20, signed by Governor Newsom in October 2020, which, among other things, sets a goal for the State to conserve at least 30 percent of California's land and coastal waters by 2030 to boost near-term climate resilience efforts.

 As an agency of experienced planners, engineers, scientists, and communicators, the Council is uniquely equipped - and authorized - to steward the Delta region toward resiliency.
 The Council regulates actions of State and local agencies in the Delta to ensure they support statewide water supply reliability and Delta ecosystem restoration, and has the resources needed to guide climate adaptation in the region.
-Through strong working relationships with government agencies on the federal, state, regional, and local levels, the Council can influence action in the Delta to improve resilience over time and communicate the statewide implications of anticipated regional impacts.
+Through strong working relationships with government agencies on the federal, State, regional, and local levels, the Council can influence action in the Delta to improve resilience over time and communicate the statewide implications of anticipated regional impacts.